etiennebacher/altdoc/cran-comments.md

 altdoc was removed from CRAN due to a `NOTE` happening only on Fedora about "non-standard things in the check directory".
-This release disables the test suite on CRAN to reduce the risk of removal.
+This release disables some tests on CRAN to reduce the risk of removal.

 Timeline: